Chapter 4 The End of Love

 My hands didn't shake as I opened it.
 Inside, exactly as I'd left them on Alex's desk, were the divorce papers – now bearing his bold signature across every marked line.
 He'd signed them all, probably in one angry flourish.
 I could picture him at his desk, jaw clenched, pride wounded, determined to call what he thought was my bluff.

-I spread the documents across the suite's elegant writing desk, methodically arranging them alongside the other necessary paperwork: certified copies of identification, bank account details, property division documentation.
+I spread the documents across the suite's elegant writing desk, methodically arranging them alongside the other necessary paperwork.
 Everything needed to legally end four years of marriage and seven years of us.
+When the second courier arrived within the hour, I handed over the papers bound for the courthouse with steady hands and a clear conscience.

 Due to my divorce with Alex, I split a total of 6 million dollars in cash and 3 million in funds.
-The funds didn't need to be touched, and I deposited 3 million dollars of the cash into a fixed deposit because the interest rate was quite high for such a large amount.
-I kept 3 million.
-Sarah worked in finance and needed to achieve performance targets, so I was planning to invest 3 million with her to help her with financial management and also to help her improve her performance.
+I deposited 3 million dollars into a fixed deposit and kept the other 3 million.
+Sarah worked in finance and needed to achieve performance targets, so I was planning to invest with her to help her improve her performance.

-Sarah's Porsche pulled up just as I was processing the document's implications.
+Sarah's Porsche pulled up just as I processed the document's implications.
 She took one look at my face and the paper in my hand, and her expression shifted from cheerful to concerned.

 "Is that—"